-GF21 Georgia Film Academy On-Set Production Assistant
+GF21 Georgia Film Academy On-Set Production Assistant Technical Certificate of Credit

 This program is offered in collaboration with the Georgia Film Academy.
-It provides an introduction to the skills used in on-set film production, including all forms of narrative media which utilize film-industry standard organizational structure, professional equipment, and on-set procedures.
+It provides an introduction to the skills used in onset film production, including all forms of narrative media which utilize film- industry standard organizational structure, professional equipment, and on-set procedures.
 In addition to the use of topical lectures and instructional resources, the course includes demonstrations of equipment and set operations as well as hands-on learning experiences.
 Students will learn film production organizational structure; job descriptions and duties in various film craft areas; film equipment functions and protocols; how and why they all must operate in sync; and networking and self-marketing skills.

 Program Courses Credits

 FILM 1100 - GFA Introduction to On-Set Film Production 6

 FILM 2100 - GFA Practicum 12

 OR

-FILM 1350 - GFA Electric and Lighting 6
+FILM 1350 - GFA Electric and Lighting AND 6

-AND

 FILM 2550 - GFA Film Practicum/Internship 6

-Program Entrance Term: Fall, Spring, Summer

-Minimum Length of Program: 2 Term(s)

-Minimum Credit Hours for Graduation: 18